 See also:

 The further west you go from Palermo, the slower it gets.
-But there's plenty to see there too.
+But there's plenty to see there, too.

-The west coast of Sicily has suffered under even more rulers than the rest of the island.
-Phoenicians, Greeks, Romans, and Normans all ruled here in their time.
+The west coast has suffered under even more rulers than the rest of the island.
+It is also where the Arab influence is the most prevalent.

 Among the most popular attractions are the Greek temples of Segesta and Selinunte.
-The most popular beach resorts are around Castellamare del Golfo.
+There are also many famous beach resorts around Castellamare del Golfo.

 Trapani is also a short distance from the beautiful hill town of Erice and the Egadi Islands.